 How long the Cabbage poriyal last?

-It is best to be served immediately and can stay great for four to five hours in the room temperature.
+It is best to be served immediately and can stay great for four to five hours at room temperature.
 Additionally, if it is kept in the refrigerator, it can be last for two-three days.
-And freeze it if you plan to store for a longer time.
+And freeze it if you plan to store it for a longer time.